Ohio State’s Philosophy on Institutional and Leadership Statements

 Each situation is unique and is evaluated based on additional factors that are known at the time.
 There are several tenets that underlie each evaluation:

-• Using Ohio State’s Shared Values, the Kalven Report and Chicago Principles, as guiding principles.
+• Using Ohio State’s mission, the Kalven Report and Chicago Principles, as guiding principles.

 • Considering the expertise of university leaders and experts who represent a variety of stakeholders.